jorpppp/jorpppp.github.io/_pages/about.md

 I am currently working on:

-* How changes in local infrastructure change labor market power in Mexico.
+* How changes in local infrastructure change labor market power in Mexico
 * The effects of minimum wages in Mexico
 * The impacts of household shocks on consumption in Colombia
 * The estimation of policy effects in panel event studies